 NOTE:If your Sirius tuner is not activated, follow the instructions in the radio owners manual in your InfoCase for the phone number to call and procedure to access the Sirius Tuner ID Number (ESN).

 iPod Cable

 Your coach is equipped with a cable to connect your iPod to play through your radio.
-This cable is in the compartment above your radio.
-The cable is shown in the following photo.
+This cable is in the motorcover beverage tray.
+See following photo.